Panasonic SC-HTB8 soundbar review

 Finally, this Panasonic soundbar comes with a 1-year warranty.

 Firstly, we’ll use the soundbar on a unit, then after some experimenting, we’ll consider mounting it to the wall.
-With the Panasonic SC-HTB8 connected, turn the power on using the button on the top.
+After connecting the Panasonic SC-HTB8 soundbar to your TV, turn the power on using the button on the top.
 Next, use the input button to select the right option.

 At this point, you can enjoy some TV or a movie as you’re pretty much set-up.
 You can use the remote to experiment with two modes (Clear Voice and Surround Effect) as each has its own button.
 After some experimenting, you’ll be able to match the sound to your preference.